 Water quality is significantly impacted by soil erosion.
-Increased levels of nitrogren and phosphorous and higher sediment loads are the primary contributors to water quality problems from eroding soils (Al-Kaisi et.al.
+Increased levels of nitrogen and phosphorous and higher sediment loads are the primary contributors to water quality problems from eroding soils (Al-Kaisi et.al.
 2003).
 Soil erodibility refers to the ability of soil to resist erosion based on physical characteristics like permeability, organic content, and soil texture.
-Generally, soils with the highest occurences of erodibility have slow infiltration rates, low levels of organic content, and are silty, very fine sandy, or clayey textured.
+Generally, soils with the highest occurrences of erodibility have slow infiltration rates, low levels of organic content, and are silty, very fine sandy, or clay textured.
 Surface runoff that occurs when the infiltration capacity of soils is exceeded can contribute to significant soil erosion.
 In addition, soils that have experienced past erosion are more likely to erode again in the future (Wall et. al. 2003).

 Herrera mapped soil erodibility in the Clackamas River watershed using four GIS data sources: 1) soil survey data and reports from NRCS mapped at a scale of 1:24,000 covering the portion of the watershed north of Mt.
-Hood National Forest; 2) spatial data depicting soil erosion potential prepared by the Oregon Department of Environmental Quality (DEQ) mapped at a scale of 1:250,000; 3) spatial data depicting highly erodible land mapped by Oregon DEQ at a scale of 1:24,000; and 4) soil survey data and reports from EPA mapped at a scale of 1:250,000 for the portion of the watershed in Marion County.
-The difference in resolution between these datasets is important to consider when interpreting erodibility patterns; accuracy may vary considerably between the survey areas.
+Hood National Forest; 2) spatial data depicting soil erosion potential prepared by the Oregon Department of Environmental Quality (DEQ) mapped at a scale of 1:250,000; 3) spatial data depicting erosion risk hazards mapped by Oregon DEQ at a scale of 1:24,000; and 4) soil survey data and reports from EPA mapped at a scale of 1:250,0000 for the portion of the watershed in Marion County.
+The difference in resolution between these datasets is important to consider when interpreting erodibility patterns; accuracy may vary considerably between survey areas.

-Figure 2 shows soil erosion risk within the Clackamas River watershed; acreages by risk category are summarized in Table 2.
+Figure 2 shows soil erodibility risk within the Clackamas River watershed.
+Table 2 summarizes acreages by risk category.

+Table 2.
+Soil erodibility in the Clackamas River Watershed

-Erosion Risk Area (acres) Percent of Watershed
+Erodibility Category Area (acres) Percent of Watershed

-Low 411,330 68%
+Slight 443,905 74%

-Moderate 73,495 12%
+Moderate 47,531 8%

-High 17,170 3%

-Severe 97,135 16%
+Severe 38,773 6%

+Very Severe 68,921 11%

-Waterbodies 4,110 1%
+Waterbodies 4,110 <1%

 Total 603,240 100%